The first thing you need to know about a home inspection: You’ll feel all the feels.

 Not yet.
 But you’re close.
 So take a deep breath.
 Because the most important thing to know about home inspection: It’s just too good for you, as a buyer, to skip.
 Here’s why.

 A Home Inspector Is Your Protector

 An inspector helps you make sure a house isn’t hiding anything before you commit for the long haul.
 (Think about it this way: You wouldn’t even get coffee with a stranger without checking out their history.)

 A home inspector identifies any reasonably discoverable problems with the house (a leaky roof, faulty plumbing, etc.).
 Hiring an inspector is you doing your due diligence.
-To find a good one (more on how to do that soon), it helps to have an understanding of what the typical home inspection entails.
+To find a good one (more on how to do that soon), it helps to understand what the typical home inspection entails.

 Before an inspection, the home inspector will review the seller’s property disclosure statement.
 (Each state has its own requirements for what sellers must disclose on these forms; some have stronger requirements than others.)
 The statement lists any flaws the seller is aware of that could negatively affect the home’s value.

-The disclosure comes in the form of an outline, covering such things as:
+The disclosure comes in the form of an outline, covering such issues as:

 - Pest infestation